 To be labelled a by-product isn’t terribly flattering, but that is what WILD Fine Art Jewellery really is.

-It all begins with a doodle, a photo, maybe a new found object on the beach but our pieces are nearly always very organic in form.
+With us, it all begins with a doodle, a photo, maybe a new found object on the beach but our pieces are nearly always very organic in form.
 I’ll take a stone, a stick, a piece of coconut then create all sorts of colour boards and studies with pencil, crayon, water colours, acrylics and oils as a starting point.

 Luckily I have a ‘pack horse’, he answers to Perry.